 Coronavirus Laws: Is Sex Work Banned?

-All forms of Sex Work Still Permitted in Victoria
+All Forms of Sex Work Still Permitted in Victoria

-Victoria currently has COVIDSafe Summer restrictions.
+Victoria currently has COVIDSafe Settings in place.

 Some conditions and restrictions continue to apply to the manner in which sex industry businesses can operate.